flippant/parse/README.md

 Lists mobs and players that are found in database.

 `//parse rename [player/monster name] [new name]` Renames a player or monster to a new name for all future, incoming data.
 To rename again, always use the original name.
-Replace any spaces with _ and exclude all commas.
+Replace any spaces with _ and omit all special characters.

 `//parse (export|import) [file name]`
 Exports/imports data to/from the "parse/data/export" folder.
 Imported data is merged with any current in-game data.
 If file name is taken, it will append os.clock.
 NOTE: Exported data will be saved according to any current filters.